justinskolnick/arch-digital.github.io/about.md

   <div class='bio'>
     <img src='/public/gabe-arillaga.jpg'>
     <p>
-      Gabriel Arillaga is a software engineer with a focus on web development and security.
+      Gabriel Arillaga is a software engineer and web developer.
-      At Sandia National Laboratories,
-      he built Ruby on Rails applications to support cybersecurity, energy, and climate modeling.
+      At Sandia National Laboratories, he built Ruby on Rails applications to support cybersecurity, energy, and climate modeling.
       He graduated Magna Cum Laude from the University of New Mexico and was a National Nuclear Security Administration "Best in Class" award recipient in 2015.